Rajesh-R-8197/Demo/README.md

 # Demo
-demo repository contains stream test project stream test project is working space for learning java8 features
+demo repository contains stream test project and it is working space for learning java8 features